polybar/polybar-scripts/polybar-scripts/isrunning-offlineimap/README.md

 # Script: isrunning-offlineimap

 A script that shows if offlineimap is running.

-## Dependencies & Tips

 The scripts require you to have setup offlineimap yourself.

 ## Module